Peter Fenwick (neuropsychologist): Near-death research

 Fenwick's interest in near-death experiences was piqued when he read Raymond Moody's book Life After Life.
 Initially skeptical of Moody's anecdotal evidence, Fenwick reassessed his opinion after a discussion with one of his own patients, who described a near-death experience very similar to that of Moody's subjects.
-Since then, he has collected and analysed more than 300 examples of near-death experiences.
+Since then, he collected and analysed more than 300 examples of near-death experiences.

-He has been criticised by some in the medical community for arguing that human consciousness can survive bodily death.
+He was criticised by some in the medical community for arguing that human consciousness can survive bodily death.
 Fenwick argues that human consciousness may be more than just a function of the brain.

 The plain fact is that none of us understands these phenomena.
 As for the soul and life after death, they are still open questions, though I myself suspect that NDEs are part of the same continuum as mystical experiences.

 Fenwick and his wife are co-authors of The Art of Dying, a study of the spiritual needs of near-death patients.
 The Fenwicks argue that modern medical practices have devalued end-of-life experiences, and call for a more holistic approach to death and dying.
 In 2003, Fenwick and Sam Parnia appeared in the BBC documentary "The Day I Died".
 In the documentary Parnia and Fenwick discussed their belief that research from near-death experiences indicates the mind is independent of the brain.
 According to psychologist and lecturer Susan Blackmore the documentary misled viewers with beliefs that are rejected by the majority of scientists.
 Blackmore criticized the documentary for biased and "dishonest reporting".

 Fenwick and Parnia have claimed that research from NDEs may show the "mind is still there after the brain is dead".
-The neurologist Michael O'Brien has written "most people would not find it necessary to postulate such a separation between mind and brain to explain the events," and suggested that further research is likely to provide a physical explanation for near-death experiences.
-Robert Todd Carroll has written that Fenwick has made metaphysical assumptions and dismissed possible psychological and physiological explanations for near-death experiences.
+The neurologist Michael O'Brien wrote "most people would not find it necessary to postulate such a separation between mind and brain to explain the events," and suggested that further research is likely to provide a physical explanation for near-death experiences.
+Robert Todd Carroll wrote that Fenwick has made metaphysical assumptions and dismissed possible psychological and physiological explanations for near-death experiences.

-Personal life
+Personal life and death

-Fenwick's interests include hill-walking and fishing.
-He is married to Elizabeth Fenwick, who co-authors many of his books.
+Fenwick's interests included hill-walking and fishing.
+He was married to Elizabeth (née Roberts) Fenwick, who co-authored many of his books.
+The couple had three children.
+Fenwick died at home in London on 22 November 2024, at the age of 89.